- ABOUT MassCEC

-As of the end of 2019, the Massachusetts clean energy sector now employs more than 109,000 workers across the Commonwealth – up by 81 percent since 2010.
-Clean energy is an $11.4 billion industry in Massachusetts and represents 2.3 percent of the overall Massachusetts economy.
+As of the end of 2019, the Massachusetts clean energy sector employed more than 113,967 workers across the Commonwealth – up by 89 percent since 2010.
+Clean energy is a $14 billion industry in Massachusetts and represents over 3 percent of the overall Massachusetts economy.

 Established by Chapter 23J of the General Laws, MassCEC began operating in 2009.
 MassCEC is a quasi-public agency funded via the Massachusetts Renewable Energy Trust Fund, authorized by the Massachusetts Legislature in 1997 as part of the electric utility deregulation process.
 The trust is funded by a systems benefit charge – totaling approximately 29 cents per month for the average residential customer – paid by electric ratepayers of investor-owned utilities in Massachusetts, as well as the five municipal electric departments that have joined the fund.
-MassCEC is managed by CEO Stephen Pike and governed by a Board of Directors, chaired by Massachusetts Energy and Environmental Affairs Secretary Matthew Beaton.
+MassCEC is managed by CEO Stephen Pike and governed by a Board of Directors, chaired by Massachusetts Energy and Environmental Affairs Secretary Kathleen A. Theoharides.